DenverArtMuseum/tokio-ueyama/content/california.md

 [^12]: Antony Anderson, *Art News* 21, no. 36 (1923): 8.

-[^13]: Untitled and undated clipping, red scrapbook, Collection of Bunkado, 10.
+[^13]: Untitled and undated clipping, red scrapbook, Collection of Bunkado, Inc., 10.

 [^14]: Chang, “Emerging from the Shadows,” xi.

 [^15]: See letters in the Tokio Ueyama papers, which are written by the author Frances Toor.
 "Correspondence—Toor, Frances, 1926–27," Tokio Ueyama papers, 1908–circa 1954, bulk 1914–1945, Archives of American Art, Smithsonian Institution, https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289/series-1/box-1-folder-6.

 [^16]: “Tokio Ueyama: Un Pintor Japonés en México,” *Revista de Revistas*, September 6, 1925, 17–18 and 42.
-Page 42 is missing in the clipping available in the red scrapbook, Collection of Bunkado, 20–21.
+Page 42 is missing in the clipping available in the red scrapbook, Collection of Bunkado, Inc., 20–21.
 I am grateful to Memphis Despain for translating this article while ShiPu Wang’s research assistant in August 2022.
 See also a print of Rivera’s Chapingo mural (*Partition of the Land*) signed by the artist in "*Partition of the Land* Mural Signed by Diego Rivera," Tokio Ueyama papers, Archives of American Art, https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289/series-1/oversize-3.

 [^17]: On Weston and the Shaku-do-sha, see Karin Higa, *The View from Within: Japanese American Art from the Internment Camps, 1942–1945* (Los Angeles: Japanese American National Museum, 1992), 31.